01-edu/Branch-AI/one_md_per_day_format/piscine/Week2/day03.md

-# Exercice 1 Imputer 2
+# Exercise 1 Imputer 2

-The goal of this exercice is to learn how to use an Imputer to fill missing values in the data set.
+The goal of this exercise is to learn how to use an Imputer to fill missing values in the data set.

 **Reminder**: The data exploration should be done first.
 It tells which rows/variables should be removed because there are too many missing values.
 Then the remaining data points can be treated using an Imputer.